bobjrsenior/gnome-contacts-vcard-importer/README.md

 # gnome-contacts vCard Importer

 Imports version 2.1 vCards into the Gnome-Contacts contact database.
 I made this in order to import the contacts from my old phone so there could be some cases not handled (such as NICKNAME which came in vCard 3.0).
+I did confirm that it properly imports the PHOTO property when the photo is an embeded BASE64 encoded JPEG image.

 # Running